Spiders. Part 2. Sex, and Spiders’ Next of kin.

 The following post is an extract from a talk given to Naturalist Societies on Valentines Day Ha, Ha.

-Let us start with the tiny Pseudoscorpion, a common creature of the forest floor litter.
+Let us start with the tiny Pseudoscorpion, a familiar creature of the forest floor litter.
 This is one of the laziest lovers in the animal kingdom.
-When ready to reproduce a male will simply deposit a drop of sperm on the ground, and leave it for the female to find and impregnate herself.
+When ready to reproduce, a male will deposit a drop of sperm on the ground and leave it for the female to find and impregnate herself.

 Promenade a deux Dance.